seregazhuk/seregazhuk.github.io_old/_posts/2018-06-20-fast-webscraping-with-reactphp-proxy.md

 ## Let's find a proxy

-On the Internet you can find many sites dedicated to providing free proxies.
+On the Internet, you can find many sites dedicated to providing free proxies.
 For example, you can use [https://www.socks-proxy.net](https://www.socks-proxy.net){:target="_blank"}.
 Visit it and pick a proxy from *Socks Proxy* list.

-In this tutorial I use `184.178.172.13:15311`.
+In this tutorial, I use `184.178.172.13:15311`.

 >*Probably when you read this article this particular proxy wouldn't work.
 Please, pick another proxy from the site I mentioned above.*